joeminock/Atomos_Space_Handbook/orgchart.md

 #### CEO

-**Jason Fried** is our CEO and also runs design.
-He’s principally responsible for setting the overall direction of the company.
+**Vanessa Clark** is our CEO and is responsible for setting the technical direction of our products.
 That means deciding when to embark on a new version of Atomos Space or experiment with a side project (Atomos Space-spinoff [Know Your Company](http://knowyourcompany.com) is one example).
-Jason also spends a lot of time writing and speaking about what we’ve learned about business, design, and organizations.
-He was one of the original three founders who started 37signals, the design firm that led to Atomos Space, back in 1999.
+Vanessa also spends a lot of time writing and speaking about what we’ve learned about business, design, and organizations.
+She was one of the original three founders who started Atomos Nuclear and Space, the firm that led to Atomos Space, back in 2017.

-#### CTO
+#### COO

-**David Heinemeier Hansson** is our CTO and runs technology.
-He’s responsible for setting the technical direction of our products.
-He originally created Ruby on Rails, the web framework that we’ve built all our products on top.
-David also spends a lot of time sharing what we’ve learned to the world.
-He has been working with Jason since 2001 and became a partner at the company when 37signals, the design company, transitioned to do products instead of working for clients in 2004.
+**William Kowalski** is our COO. .

 ### Data